tier2tickets/Knowledge-Base/content/integration/freshdesk.rst

 1) Unregistered User
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-By default, our software attempts to pair users with their contact information by checking with Freshdesk/Freshservice.
+By default, our software attempts to pair users with their contact information by checking with Freshdesk.
 If the user is not already found in the system a catch all account submits the ticket instead.
 This can be disabled for PSA's that allow users to create accounts on ticket submission.
 Look at the  :ref:`Integration Defaults <content/integration/freshdesk:Integration Defaults>` below.

 This guide assumes you want to use the catch all contact: